X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Discussion

 where $\sigma$ is the Boltzmann constant, G is the gravitational constant and T$_{in,keV}$ is the inner disk temperature in keV and R$_{in,km}$ is given by the equation

-where N$_{\it diskbb}$ is the normalization corresponds to the {\it diskbb} model component in {\tt XSPEC}, D$_{10,kpc}$ is the distance to the source in the unit of 10 kpc and {\it i} is the disk inclination angle with respect to observer's line of sight.
+where C is the color correction factor (assumed to be $\sim$ 1.8 in case of black hole \citep{b84}), N$_{\it diskbb}$ is the normalization corresponds to the {\it diskbb} model component in {\tt XSpec}, D$_{10,kpc}$ is the distance to the source in the unit of 10 kpc and {\it i} is the disk inclination angle with respect to observer's line of sight.
 Inserting the equation (2) in (1), we get

-The spectral analysis of a stable state (say, $\phi$ class) in GRS 1915+105 using {\it RXTE}/PCA provided the average disk temperature of 1.25 $\pm$ 0.02 keV and average disk normalization value of 197.34 $\pm$ 34.42.
-From the HIMS spectral analysis of IGR J17091-3624, we found the value of N$_{\it diskbb}$ to be 13.87 $\pm$ 1.35 and the disk temperature to be 1.24 $\pm$ 0.03 (See Table 2).
-Using this and assuming disk inclination angle (i) to be 70$^o$, we found $\dot{\bf m} _{IGR J17091-3624}$ $\approx$ 3.78 $\pm$ 0.15.
-If we consider low disk inclination angle, then for i$=$ 30$^o$, we found $\dot{\bf m} _{IGR J17091-3624}$ $\approx$ 18.77 $\pm$ 1.23.
-Thus mass accretion rate is always higher in GRS 1915+105 compared to IGR J17091-3624, irrespective of the value of disk inclination angle.
-This is consistent with high X-ray flux observed in GRS 1915+105 than that seen in IGR J17091-3624 for same distance.
-We also calculated the relative viscous time-scale of the accretion flow using the following relation:
+To obtain a qualitative idea, we compare accretion parameters of both sources using above equations.
+For example, the spectral analysis of a less-variable, HIMS observation in GRS 1915+105 on 09 September, 1997 using {\it RXTE}/PCA yields the disk temperature of 1.24 $\pm$ 0.03 keV and inner disk radius of 57 $\pm$ 3 km \citep{b89}.
+Using equation (2), the equivalent normalization would be 211.3 $\pm$ 26.5.
+From the spectral analysis of non-variable, HIMS in IGR J17091$-$3624, observed on 08 March, 2011, we find the value of N$_{\it diskbb}$ to be 13.87 $\pm$ 1.35 and the disk temperature to be 1.24 $\pm$ 0.03 keV (See Table 2).
+Using these values in equation (3) and assuming disk inclination angle (i) to be 70$^o$ in IGR J17091$-$3624 \citep{b96,b98}, we find $\dot{\bf m} _{IGR J17091-3624}$ $\sim$ 48.3 $\pm$ 8.7.
+Hence, the mass accretion rate in GRS 1915+105 is significantly higher (may be in the order of magnitude) compared to that of IGR J17091$-$3624.
+This may be consistent with very high X-ray flux observed in GRS 1915+105 than that seen from IGR J17091$-$3624 even considering IGR J17091$-$3624 at larger distance.
+We also calculate the relative viscous timescale of the accretion flow using the following relation \citep{b23}:

-where t$_{vis}^d$ is the dynamic viscous time-scale, $\alpha$ is the viscosity parameter.
-We considered the value of $\alpha$ to be 0.01 for both sources since this is typical value for most of the BHXBs.
-Using relation (4) and above parameters, we found the value of t$_{vis|GRS 1915+105}^d$/t$_{vis|IGR J17091-3624}^d$ to be $\approx$ 0.676 $\pm$ 0.018 when the disk inclination angle of IGR J17091-3624 is $\sim$70$^o$.
-If the disk inclination angle is 30$^o$, we found t$_{vis|GRS 1915+105}^d$/t$_{vis|IGR J17091-3624}^d$ to be $\sim$ 1.281 $\pm$ 0.177.
-Thus for a range of inclination angle between 30$^o$ and 70$^o$, we found viscous timescale relative to GRS 1915+105 varied between 0.676$-$1.281.
-If we assume that `$\rho$'-like variability occurred in both sources at same viscous timescale then the disk inclination angle should be very small in IGR J17091-3624.
+where t$_{vis}^d$ is the dynamic viscous timescale, $\alpha$ is the viscosity parameter.
+We consider the typical value of $\alpha$ to be 0.01 for both sources.
+Using relation (4) and above parameters, we find the value of t$_{vis|GRS 1915+105}^d$/t$_{vis|IGR J17091-3624}^d$ to be $\approx$ 0.37 $\pm$ 0.13 when the disk inclination angle of IGR J17091$-$3624 is $\sim$70$^o$ \citep{b96,b98}.
+Hence the viscous timescale of GRS 1915+105 is smaller relative to IGR J17091$-$3624 in non-variable state.